saltstack-formulas/caddy-formula/docs/README.rst

    :scale: 100%
    :target: https://github.com/pre-commit/pre-commit

-A SaltStack formula that is empty.
-It has dummy content to help with a quick start on a new formula and it serves as a style guide.
+A SaltStack formula to install and configure a [caddy webserver](https://caddyserver.com/)

 .. contents:: **Table of Contents**
    :depth: 1